Critical Questions Concerning the Origins of Life

-Understanding the origins of life involves finding answers to a large number of questions.
-The ten sets of questions outlined below fall into a continuum, beginning with the astrophysical and planetary context of the origins of life, moving on to the development of ever more complex aspects of prebiotic chemistry, and culminating in the assembly of the first cells and the advent of Darwinian evolution, which quickly led to the evolution of increasingly complex forms of life.
+Understanding the origin of life involves finding the answers to a large number of questions, ranging from the astrophysical and planetary context of the origin of life, to the development of ever more complex aspects of prebiotic chemistry, to the assembly of the first cells and the advent of Darwinian evolution and the subsequent evolution of increasingly complex forms of life.
+Within this framework, research supported by the Simons Collaboration on the Origins of Life addresses one or more of these questions.

 2. What chemical processes shaped the composition of asteroids and comets?
 How can we explain the diversity of organic compounds present in these primitive bodies?
-Were stellar ultraviolet fluxes and/or spin-polarized secondary electrons significant in driving the enantiomeric excesses of compounds found in meteorites?
+What caused the enantiomeric excesses of compounds found in meteorites?
+What do patterns of elemental and isotopic differentiation tell us about the genesis of prebiotic materials?

-8. How did primitive protocells assemble and replicate?
-What physical mechanisms drove the growth and division of the earliest protocell membranes?
-How was the replication of genetic polymers, including RNA, affected by encapsulation within protocell membranes?
+7. How did primitive protocells assemble and replicate?
+What physical and chemical mechanisms drove the growth and division of the earliest protocell membranes?
+How was the replication of genetic polymers, including RNA, affected by encapsulation?
+How were other protocell contents replicated?

-9. How did prebiotic synthetic processes morph into genetically encoded metabolic pathways?
+8. How did catalysis gain control of early biology?
+How did prebiotic syntheses morph into genetically encoded metabolic pathways?
 How can we explain the origins of biological catalysis in the chemistry of the early Earth?
-How did the complex process of genetically encoded peptide synthesis emerge, step by step?
+How did the complex process of genetically encoded peptide synthesis emerge?
 What is the origin of the genetic code?